Angkor Wat and authentic experiences on your trip to Cambodia is written by Camilla Kornerup

 Have a good trip to Angkor Wat and the rest of Cambodia!

-This is what you must see on trips to Cambodia and Angkor Wat
+This is what you should see on your trip to Cambodia and Angkor Wat

 Did you know: Here are the top 7 best nature destinations in Asia according to Booking.com's millions of users